Jobs that require typing skills

 Typing in today’s job market

-In the early days, it was men who had the monopoly on jobs involving typing.
+A long, long time ago, it was men who had the monopoly on jobs involving typing.
 That's because it was widely believed women wouldn’t be able to withstand the rigors of the physical process of typing.
-That changed over time of course.
-Being able to type at a speed of 60 words per minute or higher was essential for working women in the 50s, 60s and 70s.
-As typewriters didn’t have the delete key, accuracy was as important as speed and typing was considered more of an administrative skill, reserved for secretaries and other job seekers involved in work that required dictation or transcription.
+This changed over time of course and being able to type at a speed of 60 words per minute or higher was essential for working women in the 50s, 60s and 70s.
+As typewriters didn’t have the delete key, accuracy was just as important as speed and typing was considered more of an administrative skill, reserved for secretaries and other job seekers involved in work that required dictation or transcription.

-The majority of jobs require computer skills, but are there any careers in which touch-typing speed is particularly advantageous?
-Yes many – the person who can touch-type has a great advantage in almost any job they apply their skills to.
+The majority of jobs require computer skills, but are there any careers in which touch-typing is particularly advantageous?
+Yes many – the person who can touch-type has a great advantage in the following professions:

 -